Dawid8plc/fkSettings/README.md

 # fkSettings for Worms 2
- Extends the frontend interface with an extra Advanced Options button
+ Extends the frontend interface with an extra Advanced Options button in the Video options tab (runs settings.exe), and launches IPX Address Book (ipxaddress.exe by default) when trying to open the Address Book with IPX mode selected in Network play